vamsibanda/forex-rl-challenge/README.md

 you can contact me for subscribing to a real-time feed of the environment summary.

+Fixed input to challengers will allow a clear benchmarking of RL methods developed.

 Your objective results here can also attract business opportunities such as job offers.

 # Bonus